RESP withdrawal rules

 Unlike withdrawal of contributions (PSE) which is non-taxable and the limits are unrestricted, the withdrawals of EAP are not only taxable to the student but also limited in the first year.

-It is also important to designate if the money being withdrawn is CESG money because any CESG money that is left over must be returned to the government.
-It is important that the CESG is withdrawn while Brandi goes to school so none of it is left over.
+It is also important to designate if the money being withdrawn is EAP money because any CESG money that is left over must be returned to the government.
+It is important that the EAP is withdrawn while Brandi goes to school so none of it is left over otherwise some of it might have to be returned to the government.

 The current balance of the RESP is about $61,000. $36,000 of the total amount is contributions that her mom put in and the rest is government money ($7,200) and growth ($17,800).